benlk/benlk/README.md

-I'm a front- and back-end web dev, now working at [10up](https://10up.com/).
+I'm a front- and back-end web dev, working at [10up](https://10up.com/) since 2020.
+I do backand and Block Editor development on WordPress sites.
+You've probably seen one of the sites I've worked on.

+In my spare time, I tinker with a lot of things, including Jekyll-based personal websites and personal computing projects.
+I try out things from the wider jounalism coding community.
+Projects include [an RSS feed of Central Ohio Transit Authority alerts](https://github.com/benlk/cota-reroute-pdf-rss), RSS feeds of [Columbus' government newletters](https://github.com/benlk/columbus-govdelivery-rss) and of [miscellaneous Columbus-area blogs](https://github.com/benlk/columbus-misc-rss), [a list of Columbus domain names](https://github.com/benlk/columbus-gov-websites)

 From 2014 to 2020, I was part of the [Institute for Nonprofit News](https://inn.org/)' Nerds and Labs teams, where we: